-Some state employees are not covered by NDI but are covered by State Disability Insurance (SDI) which includes Paid Family Leave (PFL) through a negotiated agreement.
+Some state employees are not covered by NDI-FCL but are covered by State Disability Insurance (SDI) which includes Paid Family Leave (PFL) through a negotiated agreement.
 State employees in bargaining units 1, 3, 4, 11, 14, 15, 17, 20, and 21, are covered by SDI PFL.
 For information about SDI, visit About the State Disability Insurance Program.
 For specific information about PFL visit Paid Family Leave.

 - Get the Claim for Nonindustrial Disability Insurance – Family Care Leave (NDI-FCL)(DE 8501F) from your personnel or payroll specialist with the Part A - Employee Information completed.
 Your department’s personnel office must confirm that you are enrolled in the ALP and excluded from bargaining or are in a participating bargaining unit before completing the claim.

 - Complete and sign Part B - Claim Statement of Employee.